AppView

 social.colibri.community.deleteInvitation

-Section titled “social.colibri.community.deleteInvitation”Delete an invitation for the specified community.
+Section titled “social.colibri.community.deleteInvitation”Deactivates an invitation code for the specified community.
+Requires the invitation.delete permission.

 social.colibri.channel.listMessages